... Skip to main content

 During a kidney blood test, you can expect a healthcare professional to draw a small sample of blood, typically from a vein in your arm.
 The procedure is usually straightforward, lasting only a few minutes.
 While some individuals may experience mild discomfort during the needle insertion, it typically causes minimal pain.

 Once the blood is drawn, it will be sent to a laboratory for analysis, where various markers of kidney function will be evaluated.
-After the test, you may notice slight bruising or soreness at the puncture site, which typically resolves quickly.
+After the test, you may notice slight bruising or soreness at the puncture site, which typically resolves within a few days.
 Understanding what to expect can help alleviate anxiety and prepare you for the procedure.

 Conditions Detected Through Kidney Blood Tests